 At ArtsPool, we believe that the work we do can’t be captured in the term “outsourcing.”
 To us, there are three major differences between outsourcing and what we call “collective insourcing:”

 - We’re a team player.
 ArtsPool was designed to work closely with our member organizations to help them better understand their businesses.
 From the outset, our goal is to help our members focus on the important, mission-driven work of their organizations, while partnering with ArtsPool to manage operational tasks, such as payroll, bill payments, and budget updates.
 We’ve developed a model of collective management, which allows our members to share administrative resources and reduce frictions within our field.

 - We know the work.
 Since our founding, we’ve sought out team members who have extensive knowledge in the arts and the arts nonprofit worlds.

 - It’s a cooperative.
 When you join ArtsPool, you also become a part-owner of the organization.
 See the question “Who owns ArtsPool?” below for details on our governance structures.

-ArtsPool will provide its members with transparent and easy access to clean and annotated data, which allows members to make informed decisions about their business.
-Instead of spending time preparing data for analysis, and often shortchanging analysis for lack of time, members can more fully interact with their data in useful birds-eye and detailed formats.
-Real-time engagement with useable data allows members to respond to issues and manage their business more quickly and proactively, which allows them to focus their energy on mission-driven work.
+ArtsPool provides its members with easy access to diligently prepared data, which allows members to focus on making informed decisions about their business.
+Instead of spending time preparing data for analysis – and often shortchanging analysis for lack of time – members can more fully interact with their data.
+Frequent engagement with strong data empowers members to respond to issues and manage their business more quickly and proactively, which allows them to focus their energy on mission-driven work.